timthepost/runa/README.md

 While RWKV's benefits are most apparent during training, they're also exponentially present in the resources that quantized models require during inference.
-Work like this is prioritized over better GPU support (or RAM configurations over 128 GB).
+Work like this is prioritized.

+It's not that other attention mechanisms won't be important, they will!
+It's just that our philosophy will usually fall more toward "_do better with the same_" rather than "_this solves itself with newer hardware_."

 ## Design Principles

 - **Offline-first**: Operates without any internet connection.
-- **Componentized**: Isolates responsibilities into swappable units.
+- **Loosely-coupled**: Isolates responsibilities into swappable units.
 - **Privacy-respecting**: No tracking, telemetry, or external APIs.
 - **Portable**: Runs in `chroot`, VM, or bare-metal on Debian/Fedora.
 - **Recoverable**: Inspired by Minix3, HURD, and [HelenOS][9] for resilience.